Citizen's Police Academy

-The 2018 Spring Citizen's Police Academy has begun and will conclude on Wednesday, May 23.
+The 2018 Spring Citizen's Police Academy concluded on Wednesday, May 23.
 However, names are always accepted to be placed on the waiting list for future classes.
 Interested residents should contact the Crime Prevention Unit at 847-247-4889 or via email.

 Each spring the Vernon Hills Police Department hosts a program known as the Citizen's Police Academy (CPA).
 Twelve lucky residents, age 21 and over, get to participate in this program.
 The CPA is a free 10-week program in which participants meet once a week for 2.5 to 3 hours each week to learn about law enforcement.
 In fact, they don't just learn about any law enforcement, but specifically Vernon Hills law enforcement.